Addict Steelst

 Tappet cuffs and lifters removed

-A couple looks inside.
+Cam plate, oil pump, and cam shaft removed.
 A couple old o-rings still in there. dont worry, they got removed.

 Inner cam bearing